gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

    service_domain_name=grpc.tf-serving.service.com
    echo "${machineB_ip_addr} ${service_domain_name}" >> /etc/hosts

-*Note*: Please make sure that the network connection of machine A and B is good.
+*Note*: Please make sure that the connection between machines A and B is good.
-``machineB_ip_addr`` is the IP address of machine B; ``service_domain_name`` is of TensorFlow Serving set under machine B.
+``machineB_ip_addr`` is the IP address of machine B; ``service_domain_name`` is a domain name of TensorFlow Serving set under machine B.

 Start the client request with dummy image::

    python3 ./resnet_client_grpc.py -url ${service_domain_name}:8500 -crt `pwd -P`/ssl_configure/server.crt -batch 1 -cnum 1 -loop 50

 You can get the inference result printed in the terminal window.
-In later sections, we will run the  TensorFlow Serving with Graphene inside SGX enclaves.
+In later sections, we will run TensorFlow Serving with Graphene inside SGX enclaves.

-Executing TF Serving with Graphene in SGX Enclave in docker
+Executing TF Serving with Graphene in SGX Enclave in Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section, we will learn how to use Graphene to run the TensorFlow Serving